strawlab/python-pcl/examples/external/ros/ReadMe.md

 We have tested ???? in Ubuntu 16.04 with ROS Kinetic.
 To install ROS (Kinetic) use the following command:
 `sudo apt-get install ros-kinetic-desktop`

+We have tested ???? in Ubuntu 18.04 with ROS Melodic.
+To install ROS (Melodic) use the following command:
+`sudo apt-get install ros-Melodic-desktop`

 ## SuiteSparse